 Another research from KPMG and Forrester Consulting shows that 38% of marketers claimed they have a high level of confidence in their data and analytics that drives their customer insights.
 That’s said, only a third of them seem to trust the analytics they generate from their business operations.

 This challenge can be a result of the lack of data sourcing and analysis.
-In fact, transparency and data ownership are key parts of any marketing ideas and strategies.
+In fact, transparency and data ownership are key parts of any marketing idea and strategy.

 Challenge #7 – Identify the Best Tool